 Only the voter may sign their FPCA or FWAB application.
 Family members may not sign these forms on the voter’s behalf.

-Requesting & Receiving a Ballot
+Requesting and Receiving a Ballot

 Absentee ballots typically are available 30 days before municipal elections, 50 days before statewide primaries, and 60 days before general elections.
 For any other type of election, ballots will be available 50 days before the election.
-After submitting a FPCA, military and overseas voters will receive a ballot for any election for which they are eligible during that year.
+After submitting an FPCA, military and overseas voters will receive a ballot for any election for which they are eligible during that year.

 The voter can vote for any ballot items that would be on the regular ballot.
 However, the voter must obtain the choices for those ballot items.
-The voter can get this information by contacting their county board of elections, or by looking up their sample ballot through the State Board’s Voter Search Tool.
+The voter can get this information by contacting their county board of elections, or by looking up their sample ballot through the State Board’s Voter Search.
 The FWAB (Federal Standard Form 186) serves as an emergency backup ballot for UOCAVA citizens.
 If you do not receive your absentee ballot from your state in time to return it to your election official to participate in the election, use the FWAB.